neunzehnhundert97/PySAMT/README.md

 # SAMT

+**Warning: The underlying library telepot is discontinued, so SAMT fails when features like polls are used!**

 This framework on top of [telepot](https://github.com/nickoala/telepot) is intended to ease the creation of simple Telegram chat bots.
 With a syntax as seen in web frameworks like [flask](https://github.com/pallets/flask), writing the bot will only be about defining what the bot will answer to certain messages, skipping the lower levels involved.

 ## A simple example